washingtonyachtclub/documents/RECONCILIATION_PLAN.md

 - **§Announcement (113) deleted.** It cited "Article VII - Section D in the By-Laws"; the real target (VIII.D) leads to VIII.A, which says amendment procedures "are described in the Constitution" — a closed loop. §Procedure (110) already carries the full rule, and its delegation of the posting medium to the Policies is the good kind (the email list should move on a simple majority, not 2/3).
 Deleting §C leaves IX-B intact, so line 107's self-reference still resolves.
 - **Chapter termination (120)** "processes of Article VIII" (= Sponsor) → "the Constitution amendment processes", named rather than numbered.

+### Constitution reference and wording cleanup
+- Replaced the broken By-Laws delegation with a direct requirement that Officers be Regular Members and eligible under University of Washington rules, while retaining the existing consequence for an officer who becomes ineligible.
+- Replaced the numbered references to *Filling of Vacant Offices* and *Procedure* with heading-name links.
+- Corrected "in general of their interest" to "in general or their interest" and "form the floor" to "from the floor."
+- Removed the incorrect "(50%)" parenthetical from "simple majority."

 ### NOAA penalty deduplicated
 - The Windsurf document now has one NOAA rule, in *All Approved Waters and Launches*: a violation may result in the rating being temporarily suspended.
 The duplicate wording is gone, so no policy change was needed here.